Battle of San Marcial: Battle

 In an early morning mist, seven French divisions crept toward the Bidassoa on August 31, fording the river under cover of their guns.
 The allied positions at Vera and Irun were surprised and overrun but not before having alerted Freire, who drew his troops into a line on the heights.
 The Imperial columns lost all cohesion as they climbed over the difficult terrain, reaching Freire in a confused mass.
 The Spaniards welcomed them with a scathing volley and, advancing with fixed bayonets, forced Soult's leading divisions back down the hill.

 Soult rallied the broken units at noon and committed fresh troops to a second assault on the heights, but the line of Spanish bayonets held firm against his final assault and the faltering French were badly beaten.
 Unable to keep his men from retreating back over the river, Soult ordered a withdrawal back to Irun and called off his offensive without having met a single red coat: When, towards the end of the battle, Freire requested reinforcements from the British to shore up his battered line, Wellington replied, "As he has already won his victory, he should keep the honour of it for his countrymen alone."
-San Sebastián fell after a fearful battle later that day, and Soult retreated into France.